nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 ## Gather Data

 Step 5: Query data from a particular dataset based on specific attributes and filters in order to get specific queries.
-The queries for a particular species dataset can be saved as a file.
+The queries for a particular species dataset can be saved as a csv file.

 ```Python
 # In order to work with the data later on, all blanks must be removed and column names must be written in a way that makes them easy to manipulate.